shoesofgold/usb-nvim/README.md

 **About USB-Nvim**
 --------------

-- NVIM v0.12.0-dev
-- Build type: RelWithDebInfo

-USB-Nvim is a patch archive to show people how to make Neovim totally portable.
-USB-Nvim is self contained withitn a single directory structure; No more scattered config files everywhere on your system.
+USB-Nvim is self contained withitn a single directory structure.
+No more scattered config files all over hell.

 **Absolutely no warranty is offered or implied.**